storily/rogare/README.md

 - `WOLFRAM_KEY=` With a valid Wolfram|Alpha key for the `!calc` command.

+- `COMMANDS_WHITELIST=` (Optional, useful in dev.)
+Only loads the comma-separated commands.

 ## Installation & Development

 To run locally:

+1. Create a Postgres database,
-1. Clone this repo,
+2. Clone this repo,
-2. Create a `.env` file with the configuration above in the form `KEY="value"`,
+3. Create a `.env` file with the configuration above in the form `KEY="value"`,
-3. Install the dependencies: `bundle`,
+4. Install the dependencies: `bundle`,
-4. If using rbenv, run `rbenv rehash`,
+5. Run the migrations: `rake db:migrate`,
-5. Start the bot: `bundle exec foreman start`.
+6. Start the bot: `foreman start`.

+You might need to prefix commands with `bundle exec`.

 The bot needs to be restarted at every change.

 The bot was previously a Cinch IRC bot, so has peculiarities from that time.

-Database structure files are in the schema folder.
-Load in lexicographic order.
+Use `rake fix` to run the lint check and fixer (good to do before pushing).

+Migrations timestamped in 2018 are the initial schema (the migration system was established in 2019).
+When creating a new migration, use today’s date.

+After creating a migration, run it with `rake db:migrate`, then immediately run `rake db:redo`, to test its rollback.

+Use `rake console` to get a shell with most of the same context as the app.
+Note that commands are not loaded automatically.

 ## Name frequency compute thing